FAQs

 Canine Companions trains service dogs and facility dogs:

-• Service Dogs – assist adults with physical disabilities or deafness by performing daily tasks or alerting to important sounds.
+• Service Dogsassist adults with physical disabilities, deafness or insulin-dependent diabetes by performing daily tasks or alerting to important sounds or changes in blood sugar.

 • Service Dogs for Children – assist children or adults with physical or cognitive disabilities and are handled by an adult facilitator who is responsible for the care and management of the team.